If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 The thing is, putting together the best natural nootropic stack can take time.
 And could be a considerable financial investment.

-A better option that could save you time and money is a high quality pre-made nootropic stack.
+Another option that could save you time and money is a high quality pre-made nootropic stack.

 Mind Lab Pro® contains therapeutic dosages of CDP-Choline, Bacopa Monnieri, Lion’s Mane Mushroom, Phosphatidylserine (PS), N-Acetyl L-Tyrosine (NALT), L-Theanine, Rhodiola Rosea, and Pine Bark Extract.
 And the B-Vitamins B6, B9 and B12 required for the synthesis of neurotransmitters acetylcholine, dopamine, norepinephrine, and serotonin.

-Opti Nutra® also makes a nootropic stack called Performance Lab® Energy which contains Coenzyme Q10, PQQ, Acetyl L-Carnitine and R-Lipoic Acid.
+Performance Lab® is a sister company to Mind Lab Pro® who make a nootropic stack called Performance Lab® Energy which contains Coenzyme Q10, PQQ, Acetyl L-Carnitine and R-Lipoic Acid.
 Another great option if you want to boost energy and motivation.
 But want to do it naturally.

 You don’t need to risk smart drugs for better concentration, focus, energy, and mood.